migmtz/noisy-hawkes-process/README.md

 ## Functions in ```spectral_functions.py```
 The functions ```spectral_log_likelihood``` and ```spectral_log_likelihood_grad``` are implemented as general expressions dependent on a function (parameter f) which computes the spectral density of a point process.

 The ```periodogram``` is a quantity that can be precomputed in order to accelerate the estimation, as this quantity is not dependent on the type of point processes.
+The [finufft](https://finufft.readthedocs.io/en/latest/index.html) package is used to efficiently compute this peridogram.
 All implementation of the spectral log-likelihood take directly the periodogram as a parameter.

 The implemented spectral density functions correspond to the exponential kernel function $h(t) = \alpha \beta \exp^{-\beta t}$ for $t>0$.